HeshengChomsky/AAT/README.md

 ```

 ## evaluation AAT
 Please download the [model parameters](https://huggingface.co/tianleh/aat/tree/main) and put them in the models file.
-Then run the following script
+Or run the following script directly, it will automatically load the model parameters from huggingface.
 ```
 python evaluation_aat.py --policy_path [DIRECTORY_NAME] --epochs 10
 ```